dmazin/dmazin.github.io/_posts/2023-04-06-whats-writing-to-my-disk.md

 Average:          sdd      0.86      0.00    294.29      0.00    343.33      0.03     26.00      1.54
 ```

-Here I’m using `sar`, a disk monitoring utility that I use when I want to print average stats over a given period.
+Here I'm using `sar`, a disk monitoring utility that I use when I want to print average stats over a given period.
 The `-d` option prints disk statistics, `--dev=sdd` analyzes `/dev/sdd`, and `1` outputs every second.

-The `wkB/s` (average kilobytes per second written) should be 0, but it’s not!
+The `wkB/s` (average kilobytes per second written) should be 0, but it's not!
 Something is writing to the disk!
 Can I find out what it is?

 To trace all requests writing to the disk, we can subscribe to the `block:block_rq_issue` tracepoint using `bpftrace`, which is a front-end for eBPF.
 This method even allows us to see requests made by the kernel itself.
 To me, this is surprisingly powerful.
 Until fairly recently, I did not realize how deeply one can inspect the kernel.

-The trace tells you which command initiated the request, so we can use that to figure out what’s writing to the disk!
+The trace tells you which command initiated the request, so we can use that to figure out what's writing to the disk!

 Feel free to skip over my script, but here it is, for posterity.
 ```bash